dreampulse/modelizer/README.md

 #### 1:1 Relationships

 The folowing example shows how to build a 1:1-Relation between the Address and Employees-Model.
 Actually the address-attribute now saves internaly a reference-ID to the AdressModel-Object.
+The key-thing here is the ```Ref()``` for buling a directed 1:1-Relationship.

 ```javascript
 var Ref = model.Ref;